aaronshikh/Impact-of-Rock-Climbing-on-Bird-Populations/README.md

 The raw data are publicly available and linked above.

-This analysis **reproduces and extends** the study’s findings using simplified and independently written R code.
-Whereas the original paper applied detailed ecological modeling, this project focuses on:

-- Rebuilding the analysis pipeline in RMarkdown,
-- Applying **regularized regression (ridge and lasso)** and **random forest** models for comparison, and
-- Evaluating predictor significance, multicollinearity, and model performance using standard data-science methods.

 ---

-## Methods
+## Methodology

 ### Exploratory Data Analysis
-- Cleaned and standardized column names.
-- Examined numeric and categorical predictor distributions via boxplots.
+- Examined numeric and categorical predictor distributions.
 - Checked for multicollinearity using **Variance Inflation Factors (VIF)** and **correlation matrices** (`corrplot`).

 ### Modeling